cyverse/irods-adm/README.md

 The program `daily-transfer-report` generates a report summarizing the amount of data uploaded and downloaded each day.

+The program `growth-report` generates a report showing the monthly growth of the Data Store.

 The program `histogram` can be used to generate a histogram of sizes from an arbitrary SQL query for byte-based sizes.